brevzin/cpp_proposals/2996_reflection/reflection.md

 This proposal specifies that namespace `std::meta` is associated with the reflection type (`std::meta::info`); the `std::meta::` qualification can therefore be omitted in the example above.

 Another frequently-useful metafunction is `std::meta::name_of`, which returns a `std::string_view` describing the unqualified name of an entity denoted by a given reflection value.
-With such a facility, we could conceivably access nonstatic data members "by string":
+With such a facility, we could conceivably access non-static data members "by string":

 ::: std
 ```c++